Botswana - General information

 Currency of Botswana

 The currency of Botswana is the Botswana Pula (BWP).
 One Pula (P) equals 100 Thebe (t).
-Here shows the state motto again: Pula means rain and Thebe drops, or raindrops.
+Here shows the state motto again: Pula means 'rain' and Thebe 'shield'.

 Despite difficult basic factors such as a high dependence on a single raw material (diamonds), high unemployment (about 20%) and a relatively high poverty associated with it, Botswana is considered to be economically stable and successful.
 Tourism is one of the most important and fastest growing industries.